What is labor and delivery pain management options?

 What should you tell your doctor about your pain relief plans for childbirth?

-Tell your doctor or midwife about your medical history.
+Tell your doctor about your health history.
 Let them know if you or a family member has had problems with anesthesia in the past.
-You can also talk to them about your plans for medical or nonmedical pain relief during childbirth.
-Depending on your health conditions, they may recommend certain options.
+You can also talk to the doctor about medical and nonmedical pain relief options for childbirth.
+Plan for what you want.
+But be aware that things can change during labor.

 ©2011-2024 Healthwise, Incorporated